Language-Integrated Recursive Queries (Full Version)

+The SQL specification defines behavior only for queries that are linearly recursive, leaving the behavior of non-linear queries undefined.
+Some RDBMS attempt to reject non-linear queries by limiting references to the \recrel{}s to only once within the recursive subquery.
+However this is a purely syntactic restriction, so simple aliasing can evade this check, while other databases do not check query linearity at all and allow non-linear queries to execute and silently return incorrect results.
+Systems that allow mutual recursion and implement it via inlining will show similar behavior and return incorrect results.
+Therefore, it is the violation of properties \textbf{\lin{}: linearity} or \textbf{\mr{}: no-mutual-recursion} that leads to behavior \textbf{B2: incorrect results} on systems that allow non-linear or mutual-recursion.

-As there are modern databases that do not perform any checks that queries are linear and instead allow the query to return incorrect results, it is of utmost importance that users be prevented from unknowingly sending queries that will silently return invalid results.
-However recently, MariaDB claimed to add support for non-linear queries~\cite{mariadb}, so a user may wish to turn off this constraint depending on their database backend.
+As there are modern databases that do not perform checks for \lin{} and \mr{}, it is of utmost importance that users be prevented from unknowingly sending queries that will silently return invalid results.
+However, recently MariaDB added support for mutual and non-linear queries~\cite{mariadb}, so a user may wish to turn off this constraint depending on their RDBMS.